sharket/linux-lvm-backups/README.md

 ```
 cat 'PATH_TO_YOUR_IMAGE' | openssl enc -aes-256-cbc -md sha512 -d -pbkdf2 -iter 1000 -salt -pass pass:'YOUR_BACKUP_SECRET' | gzip -dk | dd of=/dev/vg_test/temp bs=50M
 ```
 This will wipe all the existing data on that partition!
-Restoring takes significantly longer time than backing up.
 Target partition must be the same size or bigger than the source one.

 ### More info and sources: